wolfcito/goat/typescript/packages/wallets/crossmint/README.md

 Plugins:
 1. **USDC Faucet**: Tools to top up your wallet with USDC on testnets
+2. **Mint NFTs**: Tools to mint NFTs on Crossmint
+3. **Create wallets**: Tools to create wallets for emails and X/Twitter accounts with Crossmint

 ## Installation
 ```
 npm install @goat-sdk/wallet-crossmint
+yarn add @goat-sdk/wallet-crossmint
+pnpm add @goat-sdk/wallet-crossmint
 ```

 ## Usage